-Waldorf University (Waldorf) is a residential university located in Iowa and registered by the Iowa College Student Aid Commission to operate within the State of Iowa for the purpose of offering postsecondary educational programs The Commission approved Waldorf's renewal registration on March 17, 2017 for a period of two years that ends on March 19, 2019.
+Waldorf University (Waldorf) is a residential university located in Iowa and registered by the Iowa College Student Aid Commission to operate within the State of Iowa for the purpose of offering postsecondary educational programs.
+The Commission approved Waldorf's renewal registration for a two-year period that begins March 17, 2021 and ends on March 16, 2023.

 In addition to the residential programs offered on campus, Waldorf also offers online degree programs.
 In compliance with federal and state regulations that govern the offering of online programs, Waldorf seeks authorization, as applicable, in all U.S. states and territories.
 Waldorf continuously monitors regulations in states and territories in which it offers programs and courses.